sholmqvist/sholmqvist/README.md

 ---

-Technologies i have worked with and currently study:
+Technologies i have worked with and have studied:

 - **Java** (the main language of study)